Our team

 Away from sport, James’ experience of the gambling sector includes the regulation and licensing of casinos, the Gambling Act 2005 and acting in contentious matters for and against bookmakers.

-James listed as a Leading Individual in the Legal 500 for sport, is ranked Band 3 in Chambers and is recognised in International Who’s Who of Sports & Entertainment Lawyers.
-The directories describe him as “an expert in his field”, “impressive” and “an incredibly astute and skilled lawyer”.
+James listed as a Leading Partner in the Legal 500 for sport and is ranked Band 3 in Chambers for Sport.
+The directories describe him as “an expert in his field”, “a tenacious litigator” and “an incredibly astute and skilled lawyer”.

-James lectures on the BASL/DMU postgraduate certificate in sports law and is a contributing author to “Sport: Law and Practice”, “Football and the Law” and the England & Wales chapter of The Sports Law Review.
+James is a contributing author to “Sport: Law and Practice”, “Football and the Law” and the England & Wales chapter of The Sports Law Review.

 Jonathan Ellis